Personal Care and Relationships

 15. Friendship and Support

 Confidence in and good rapport with particular adults is a fundamental element in good care practices.
-Whilst children are in foster care a variety of problems will arise, at times of stress or crisis every child needs an adult to turn to.
+Whilst children are in foster or residential care a variety of problems will arise, at times of stress or crisis every child needs an adult to turn to.

 Warmth and understanding are essential, but everyone needs to know and understand when a relationship is inappropriate.
 The fine line between what is 'proper' warmth and understanding and what is regarded as 'improper' is likely to vary depending on the needs and experiences of the individual child.

 Where it is known that a child has been a victim of sexual abuse and it is likely he or she will behave towards carers in a sexual manner, particular rules will have to be drawn up for carers/residential staff.
 This may involve the need to avoid being alone with the child, by always having a third person present.